-I became a digital accessibility consultant to raise awareness around the common usability barriers that disabled people experience when using digital services, and educate designers and developers on how they can make websites and apps more accessible to disable people.
+I became a digital accessibility consultant to raise awareness around the common usability barriers that disabled people experience when using digital services, and educate designers and developers on how they can make websites and apps more accessible to disabled people.

 There are four main disability categories;

-- Motor: Disabilities that affect movement, dexterity, co-ordination, stamina and strength of limbs and/or joints
+- Motor: Disabilities that affect movement, dexterity, coordination, stamina and strength of limbs and/or joints

 - Vision: Disabilities that affect clarity and strength of vision

-- Cognitive: Impairments that affect information processing e.g. ability to read, understand, comprehend, perceive and understand information
+- Cognitive: Impairments that affect information processing e.g. the ability to read, understand, comprehend, perceive and understand information

 When I worked at the BBC, producing content for the website, I was always interested in the feedback we received from users; reporting various likes, dislikes or difficulties that they were having using areas of bbc.co.uk.
 Instead of enjoying the website, some users were feeling frustrated because they were struggling to access and use the content.